samchon/openapi/README.md

 [![Downloads](https://img.shields.io/npm/dm/@samchon/openapi.svg)](https://www.npmjs.com/package/@samchon/openapi)
 [![Build Status](https://github.com/samchon/openapi/workflows/build/badge.svg)](https://github.com/samchon/openapi/actions?query=workflow%3Abuild)

-OpenAPI definitions, converters and utillity functions.
+OpenAPI definitions, converters and LLM function calling application composer.

 `@samchon/openapi` is a collection of OpenAPI types for every versions, and converters for them.
 In the OpenAPI types, there is an "emended" OpenAPI v3.1 specification, which has removed ambiguous and duplicated expressions for the clarity.
 Every conversions are based on the emended OpenAPI v3.1 specification.